GewelsJI/VPS/docs/DATA_PREPARATION.md

             |...
         ├──case2
         |...
+    ├──SUN-SEG
+        ├──TrainDataset
+            ├──GT
+                ├──case1_1
+                    ├──IMAGE_NAME.png
+                    |...
+            ├──Edge
+                |...
+            ├──Scribble
+                |...
+            ├──Polygon
+                |...
+            ├──Classification
+                ├──classification.txt
+            ├──Detection
+                ├──bbox_annotation.json
+        ├──TestEasyDataset
+            ├──GT
+            |...
+        ├──TestHardDataset
+            ├──GT
+            |...
 ```

-## Step-3: Re-organize the file structure
+## Step-2: Re-organize the file structure

+By running the script `download_and_reorganize.sh`

+    sh ./utils/download_and_reorganize.sh

-By running the script `download_and_reorganize.sh`, the original file structure in SUN-dataset will be re-organized to the same as SUN-SEG for better length balance.
+, the original file structure in SUN-dataset will be re-organized to the same as SUN-SEG for better length balance.
 To the end, the folder `Frame` and `GT` will share the same file structure as shown below:

 ```
 ├──data